Akaki Chkhenkeli: Life

 He was born in the town of Okumi, Georgia, then part of Imperial Russia, to a noble family.
-A graduate of universities in Kyiv, Berlin, and London, he was a lawyer and a literature expert.
+A graduate of universities in Kiev, Berlin, and London, he was a lawyer and a literature expert.
 He joined the Social Democratic movement in 1898 and sided with the Menshevik faction in 1903.
 He was involved in the Russian Revolution of 1905 and was briefly arrested in its aftermath.
 He was elected to the Fourth State Duma where he advocated self-determination for the peoples of Russia.
 After the February Revolution of 1917, he worked for the Special Transcaucasian Committee as a Commissar for Internal Affairs and was elected, in June 1917, a member of All-Russian Central Executive Committee.
 He was instrumental in convincing the Soviets to reverse the 1904 cession of Gagra and areas west of the Bzyb River to Russia.

 In March 1918 he led a delegation to Trabzon to negotiate with the Ottoman Empire over territory that had been ceded in the Treaty of Brest-Litovsk, namely Batumi; as Georgia had not been consulted, they were not willing to give up land.
 However the Ottoman delegation refused to listen as the Georgians were not party to the treaty, nor even a recognized state.
 By 10 April Chkhenkeli agreed to use the Treaty as a basis for negotiations, though this was largely a formality, as the Ottoman forces had occupied most of the territory they were promised.